This post covers things to do in the rain in London.

 This section is all about indoor activities in London to avoid rainy weather.

-Many of our top 10 options below and free or budget-friendly and all of them are great for kids, too!
+Many of our top 10 options below are free or budget-friendly and all of them are great for kids, too!

 1. Visit a Museum or Gallery